halilsekeroglu/RESTful-API-Blog-Site/README.md

 -CSS3

-you can visit it [here]("https://enigmatic-castle-49553.herokuapp.com/blogs")
+you can play it [here](https://halilsekeroglu.github.io/simon-game/ "Play Simon Game")

 - - -
 ![New Blog Post](public/image/new.png)